Star-Lord: Dance-off, bro! Me and you!

-- Cats Don't Dance: Naïve Newcomer Danny and Ice Queen Sawyer conduct one of these during an impromptu talent show near Mammoth Studios, complete with Trash Can Band.
+- Cats Don't Dance: Danny and Sawyer conduct one of these during an impromptu talent show near Mammoth Studios, complete with Trash-Can Band.
 Tillie's hip toss sends Sawyer reeling into the spotlight, where she takes a few blithe steps and poses.
 "Not bad," comments Danny, "A little rusty, but hey, who's perfect?"
 Giving Danny a Death Glare, Sawyer snarls, "I'll give you rusty."
 The two Funny Animal felines then take turns out-stepping each other, culminating in a pirouette and dip finale... and an Almost Kiss.

 - Earth Girls Are Easy: An unnamed man steps into Deca Dance and sees Zeebo dancing with a pretty black woman.
 He sneers at Zeebo's moves and tells the girl "why dance with a zero when you can dance with a hero?"
 The girl is happy to dance with whomever.
 Zeebo, offended at having been cut in on, attempts to dance with her as well, but the new guy is not having it and challenges him.
 The new guy pulls out his best moves.
 Zeebo, who has an incredible mimicry ability because he's an alien, watches for a second, matches him move for move, and then completely mops the floor with him with acrobatic moves the new guy can't match.

-- Guardians of the Galaxy: Subverted and Played for Laughs.
+- Guardians of the Galaxy (2014): Subverted and Played for Laughs.
 Peter Quill challenges Ronan to a dance off at the film's climax.
-Ronan, being a hostile alien, has no idea what Quill is on about, and just looks on with absolute confusion.
+Ronan, being a Proud Warrior Race Guy, has no idea what Quill is on about, and just looks on with absolute confusion.
 Even Gamora is flabbergasted.
 Quill then reveals that this trope is just a distraction for his friends to attack.
 An outtake of the scene has Ronan accepting the challenge and dancing too.

 - The parodic film version of Starsky & Hutch had a disco scene with a dance-off between Ben Stiller as Starsky and Har Mar Superstar.